openshift/aws-account-operator/README.md

 ## 3.2.
 Account Controller

-The account-controller is triggered by an account CR.
+The account-controller is triggered by creating or changing an account CR.
 It is responsible for following behaviours:

 If the *awsLimit* set in the constants is not exceeded
 1. Creates a new account in the organization belonging to credentials in secret `aws-account-operator-credentials`
-2. Configure Users from *iamUserNameUHC* and *iamUserNameSRE*
+2. Configures two AWS IAM users from *iamUserNameUHC* and *iamUserNameSRE* as thier respective usernames
     * Creates IAM user in new account
     * Attaches Admin policy
     * Generates a secret access key for the user
     * Stores user secret in a AWS secret
-3. Creates STS CLI Credentials for SRE
+3. Creates STS CLI tokens
+    * Creates Federated webconsole URL using the iamUserNameSRE user
 4. Creates and Destroys EC2 instances
 5. Creates aws support case to increase account limits

+**note**
+*amUserNameUHC* is used by Hive to provision clusters *iamUserNameSRE* is used to generate Federated console URL

 ### 3.2.1.
 Additional Functionailty